hashgraph/hedera-improvement-proposal/HIP/hip-0000-introduction-of-blocks.md

 ### Platform

 Adapt `TimestampStreamFileWriter` to include `blockNumber` in the `Record File`.
 Introduce a new field `firstConsensusTimeInCurrentFile` to be used as a marker when to start a new Record file.
 Use the field `lastConsensusTimestamp` to keep track of the last-seen consensus timestamp that was processed.
 In this way, we can ensure that we have at least `1000ns`  difference between the last processed transaction before a new file is created.
+The unit of time to be used for those 2 properties is `nanos`.
 In this way if we have a `parent transaction` with at least one `child precompile transaction` they all will be included in the same `block`/`Record file`.
 Otherwise, we might have a corner case where a `parent transaction` is included in one block, and its `child precompile transaction` falls into the next block since it will increase the `consensus timestamp` with `1ns`.
 Therefore, the algorithm for checking whether to start a new file would be the following:

 A new `Record Stream Object` enters `addObject(T object)` in `TimestampStreamFileWriter`.
 It has a consensus timestamp `T`.
 We create a new file only if both (1) and (2) conditions are met: